The Real Alaska Day Tour

 Will I make it to my train?

 Yes.
 Most passengers on this tour will be on the same train, and we’ve never missed the train.
-Even if we we’re late, we’re one of the train’s official tours so they won’t leave without us.
+Even if we were late, we’re one of the train’s official tours so they won’t leave without us.

 What do I do with my luggage?

-If you are getting off the train and going onto a cruise ship we recommend checking it at the cruise ship.
+If you are getting off the train and going on a cruise ship we recommend checking it at the cruise ship.
 If you’re getting off a cruise ship and taking the train, we recommend checking your luggage at the train station.
 Exit Glacier Guides (across the street from the train station) also has a luggage locker you can use.